Is your business AI-ready? 10 questions to assess AI fitness

 Now, there’s artificial intelligence.
 Business leaders want to adopt AI and machine learning quickly to improve employee productivity, customer engagement, and research.

-But are their companies ready?
+But are their companies AI-ready?

 “Business leaders are excited by the promise of this technology, but they express key concerns about safely integrating it into their organizations.
 There are worries about vulnerabilities stemming from inaccuracies and misinformation, human error, and internal and external data breaches.”